jschear/site/src/content/blog/2025-04-26-ai-vibecheck.md

 But some of the excitement around AI tools feels like it's trying to devalue software engineering broadly.
 If a CEO can clone a SaaS app in a few days, who needs those highly-paid engineers?
 Part of what I love about writing software is understanding a topic deeply and crafting something that will stand the test of time, and I think that will still require deep expertise.

-There's undoubtedly some "kids these days" energy here -- people have long made similar arguments whenever a new technology makes the practice of programming more approachable. _Real_ engineers write in assembly code.
-How can you call yourself a programmer if you've never done manual memory management?
-These web developers are ruining the desktop with their Electron apps.
+There's undoubtedly some "kids these days" energy here -- people have long made similar arguments whenever a new technology makes the practice of programming more approachable. "_Real_ engineers write in assembly code."
+"How can you call yourself a programmer if you've never done manual memory management?"
+"These web developers are ruining the desktop with their Electron apps."
+I don't want to gatekeep software development.

 I just hope that the vibe-coders still have curiosity about the systems they're building on top of.
 In the near future, I see a lot of haphazardly built software, in desperate need of people to understand and maintain it.
 Maybe not all that different from today.